thedevleon/dugotovr/README.md

 This script will look through a folder of footage and find matching clips (based on timecode and date/time metadata), trim them so that they are aligned (automatically based on timecode), crop the fisheye into a 1:1 ratio, and combine the clips into a single side-by-side file for further processing.
 No dewarping / conversion to equirectangular will be done, to allow for more flexibility for calibration and mask (and also because ffmpegs remap is not gpu/cuda accelerated...).

 ## dewarp.py
-Dewarps and aligns the dual fisheye footage using an STMap.
-GPU accelerated and faster than Resolve and TouchDesigner!
+Dewarps and aligns the dual fisheye footage (using an STMap?).
+Multiple options for implementation: ffmpeg + remap (CPU only),

 # The Setup™️
 2x GoPro Hero 13, FeiyuTech Scorp-C, SIRUI AM-404FL, Zoom H2essential, Movo SMM5-B Shock Mount, a 3D-printed bracket to hold both GoPros securely